FELIXOKOTH/StarSon_POS/README.md

 # StarSon POS Enhancements

-StarSon POS is a modular, eco-friendly Point-of-Sale system developed by BRIGHTARM Enterprise.
+StarSon POS is a modular, eco-friendly Point-of-Sale system developed by BRIGHTARM Enterprise in collaboration with Greenpeace Africa.
 This repository contains enhancements aimed at addressing modern POS system challenges while promoting sustainability and global compliance.

 ## Key Enhancements Included